DeepskyLog/DeepskyLog/Contributing.md

 + Be part of the Social team!
 We have accounts on [twitter](https://twitter.com/deepskylog), [facebook](https://www.facebook.com/deepskylog) and [instagram](https://www.instagram.com/deepskylog.be/).
 + Help writing the documentation in our [wiki](https://github.com/DeepskyLog/DeepskyLog/wiki/Manual).
 + Whenever you have questions on how to help, do not hesitate to contact us.
 We can set up one-to-one sessions to get you started.
++ Please always be polite and helpfull.
+We are developing and maintaining DeepskyLog in our free time.
+See our [code of conduct](CODE_OF_CONDUCT.md).

 ## Code submission and pull request guidelines